SharePoint/sp-dev-docs/docs/spfx/sharepoint-framework-overview.md

 - SPFx web parts can be added to both classic and modern pages.
 - SPFx solutions can be used to extend Microsoft Teams.

 The runtime model improves on the Script Editor web part.
-It includes a robust client API, an HttpClient object that handles authentication to SharePoint and Office 365, contextual information, easy property definition and configuration, and more.
+It includes a robust client API, an HttpClient object that handles authentication to SharePoint and Microsoft 365, contextual information, easy property definition and configuration, and more.

 If you work primarily with C#, you want to learn more about client-side JavaScript development.
 Most of your existing JavaScript knowledge related to SharePoint, however, is transferable, as the data models haven't changed, and you’ll use the same [REST services](../sp-add-ins/get-to-know-the-sharepoint-rest-service.md) depending on your requirements.
 If you're a C# developer, TypeScript is a nice transition into the JavaScript world.
 The choice of IDE is up to you.
 Many developers like to use the cross-platform IDE [Visual Studio Code](https://code.visualstudio.com).